czernous/persian-hugo/exampleSite/content/post/looking-for-a-simple-afro-hair-care-routine-i-got-you.md

 A bit like working out it has to be ingrained into your lifestyle.
 The good news is once you have found a routine that works for you, you are on your way to growing healthy hair.

-So in this, I will include a simple hair care routine that anyone can do.
+So in this, I will include a simple afro hair care routine that anyone can do.

 ![Graphic saying looking for a simple afro hair care routine.
 I got you](https://res.cloudinary.com/ruthchernous/image/upload/v1635112156/Looking_for_a_simple_afro_hair_care_routine._I_got_you_2_neo1gd.jpg "Looking for a simple afro hair care routine?
 I got you.")